Mark M. Whitney

 Mark regularly presents seminars to a variety of industry groups, human resources organizations, companies, and bar associations on a wide variety of employment law, restrictive covenant, and other business law topics.
 Those topics have included:

-Presented at the National Business Institute seminar “Employment Law: 2016 Comprehensive Guide” on the subjects “Avoiding Wage and Hour Violations” and “Monitoring Employees: Privacy Issues and Employer Risks.”
-(November 2016)
+- Presented at the National Business Institute seminar “Employment Law: 2018 Comprehensive Guide” on the subjects “Dealing with the Troubled/Troubling Employee” and “FMLA, ADA and Workers’ Compensation: Managing Leave of Absence Issues.”
+(July 2018)

 - Rated AV® Preeminent™ by Martindale-Hubbell’s peer review rating system (highest ranking).

 - Mark has been recognized as either a Rising Star® or SuperLawyer® by Thomson Reuters’ SuperLawyer Magazine since 2005.